elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 This can be useful for pre-computing values and then injecting its results into the module.
 This is what we mean by temporary storage: after the module is compiled, the module attribute is discarded, except for the functions that have read the attribute.
 Note you cannot invoke functions defined in the same module as part of the attribute itself, as those functions have not yet been defined.

 Every time an attribute is read inside a function, Elixir takes a snapshot of its current value.
-Therefore if you read the same attribute multiple times inside multiple functions, you may end-up making multiple copies of it.
-Generally speaking, you want to avoid reading the same attribute multiple times and instead move it to shared function.
+Therefore if you read the same attribute multiple times inside multiple functions, you end-up increasing compilation times as Elixir now has to compile every snapshot.
+Generally speaking, you want to avoid reading the same attribute multiple times and instead move it to function.
 For example, instead of this:

 ```elixir
 def some_function, do: do_something_with(@example)